High-energy radiation from the pulsar Equatorial Current Sheet: Physical parameters in the ECS

 We emphasize that eq.~(\ref{fp}) does not teach us anything new about $L_\gamma$.
-Its importance lies in the fact that this particular combination is satisfied for curvature radiation but not for synchrotron radiation.
-This settles the origin of the MeV-GeV pulsar $\gamma$-ray emission as due to radiation-reaction limited curvature radiation.
-Of course, the same can be seen directly in the characteristic frequencies of radiation-reaction limited curvature and synchrotron radiation obtained in eqs.~(\ref{radgammac}) and (\ref{radgammas}) respectively.
+Its importance lies in the fact that this particular combination is satisfied for curvature radiation, but not for synchrotron radiation.
+This settles the origin of the MeV-GeV pulsar $\gamma$-ray emission as being due to radiation-reaction limited curvature radiation. {The same can be seen directly in the characteristic energies of radiation-reaction limited curvature and synchrotron radiation obtained in eqs.~(\ref{radgammac}) and (\ref{radgammas}), respectively.}